uzegonemad/Form/README.md

 **Subclass**

 Make sure that your `UICollectionViewController` is a subclass of `FORMViewController`.
+Check an Swift [example here](https://github.com/hyperoslo/Form/blob/master/Demos/Basic-Swift/Basic-Swift/SampleCollectionViewController.swift#L4-L8).

 ---------------------------